-The example of the opened e-mail shows specifically how he could have recognized the phishing attempt.
-In this moment of misconduct, the employees are particularly receptive to a sustainable explanation: The so-called "Most Teachable Moment" can fully unfold its learning effect.
-Frequently used psychological tricks (curiosity, fear, habit, ...) are also explained.
+Using the opened e-mail as an example, the user is shown specifically how he could have recognized the phishing attempt.
+In this moment of misconduct, the employees are particularly receptive to a sustainable explanation: The so-called “Most Teachable Moment” can fully unfold its learning effect.
+Frequently used psychological tricks (curiosity, fear, habit, …) are also explained.

-Employees and data privacy are always at the forefront of IT-Seal's phishing campaigns, which is why the results are always evaluated on a group basis and anonymously.
+Employees and data privacy are always in the foreground of IT-Seal’s phishing campaigns, which is why the results are always evaluated on a group basis and anonymously.
 By department, hierarchy or region – decide for yourself which groups you want to compare.

 To measure the success of your phishing campaign with IT-Seal, we have developed the Employee Security Index, or ESI® for short.
 This standardized indicator enables you to regularly monitor the development of IT security awareness in your company and to compare departments with each other as well as to check the development over time.